 In my last post I wrote, “Design is more than prettying up your resume.
 It’s about how you group and present information.
-It’s about organization, hierarchy and editing as well.”
-I will mention that there are templates you can find but just because they exist out there doesn’t mean they are good, you need skill to even select a template.
+It’s about organization, hierarchy, and editing as well.”
+I will mention that there are templates you can find but just because they exist out there doesn’t mean they are good, you need some skill to even select a template.
 So, let’s talk about some general design facts that you want to display in your resume.

 - Keep it Professional Sometimes I have seen resumes that are cutesy or fun looking.
 Think about your audience (school administrators) and design for your audience.
 You are a professional presenting yourself to another professional so make your resume, above all things, professional.
-This is not the time for clip art, or patterns.
-Also skip infographics
+This is not the time for clip art or patterns.
+Also, skip infographics

 - Create a Structure Use columns and align text.
 Designers tend to think in terms of columns/grids.
 You might divide your resume into 3-4 columns.
 A header might cross over all columns while your experience section may only cross over columns 3 of the 4 columns with the last column used for other content.

-- Brand Yourself What ever color, logo, font, etc you use, carry that over to your cover letter, your physical portfolio and even your online material.
+- Brand Yourself Whatever color, logo, font, etc you use, carry that over to your cover letter, your physical portfolio, and even your online material.

 I’m attaching my own resume for your reference.
-Happy Designing.
+Happy designing!